nandan-desai-extras/Android-Privacy-Issues/README.md

 long totalDataUsed = TrafficStats.getTotalRxBytes() + TrafficStats.getTotalTxBytes();
 long wifiDataUsed = totalDataUsed - mobileDataUsed;
 ```

+**Our suggestion to the Android team**:

-TrafficStats class should either be removed or should be protected with *permissions*.
+TrafficStats class should be removed.
 [NetworkStatsManager](https://developer.android.com/reference/android/app/usage/NetworkStatsManager) is already present in Android.
 So, it's time that TrafficStats is removed in the future versions of Android.

 Related links:
 [TrafficStats](https://developer.android.com/reference/android/net/TrafficStats)